 JavaScript's Math.random()

 Back in 2014, I discussed how we can access random elements in an array through JavaScript, by making use of the Math.random() function.
-This function returns a random number between 0 and 1, and we can use that as the basis (or 'seed') to access a random index in our arrays (you can read this post here).
+This function returns a random number from 0 inclusive to 1 exclusive, and we can scale that value to choose a random index in our arrays.
+The returned number is not the generator's seed (you can read this post here).

 I've recently been implementing a lot of randomisation into one of my projects, which got me thinking: just how random is Math.random()?
 How does it work?